google/bumble/docs/mkdocs/src/getting_started.md

 module, or you may be working on modifying or contributing to the Bumble module or example code itself.

-# Working With Bumble As A Module
+# Using Bumble As A Python Module

 ## Installing